renebigot/marvin-logger/README.md

 `important()` and `http()` are always shown.
 You can use them to display important data like critical states or http access (or what ever you want).

-To change log leve :
+To change log level :

 ```javascript
 logger.setLogLevel('info'); // level >= INFO